Florida vs. Florida State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Florida and its opponents have gone over the current 59-point total in four of 11 games (36.4%) this season.
+- Florida's games this season have gone over 59 points four of 11 times.

-- The two teams combine to score 60.7 points per game, 1.7 more than the total in this contest.
+- Saturday's total is 1.7 points lower than the two team's combined 60.7 points per game average.

-- This contest's total is 5.2 points greater than the 53.8 these two squads combine to surrender per game this season.
+- These two squads combine to allow 53.8 points per game, 5.2 fewer than this contest's over/under.

 - Gators games this season feature an average total of 59.4 points, a number 0.4 points higher than Saturday's over/under.

-- In 2021, games involving the Seminoles have averaged a total of 57.4 points, 1.6 fewer than this game's set over/under.
+- The 57.4 PPG average total in Seminoles games this season is 1.6 points fewer than this game's over/under.

 Florida Stats and Trends

-- When Florida puts up more than 26.7 points, it is 3-4 against the spread and 5-2 overall.
+- Florida is 3-4 against the spread and 5-2 overall in games when it scores more than 26.7 points.

 - The Gators collect 100.8 more yards per game (480.4) than the Seminoles allow per outing (379.6).